-Residential LAMIRD 1/1.
-This zone recognizes residential development in rural areas that was developed at a higher density prior to July 1990.
-Within the McLane Creek basin, this zoning includes the Cougar Ridge (1988) and Camelot (1970) subdivisions off Delphi Road, and the Alpine Hills neighborhood (1971).
-New development in these areas is limited to infill and to a density of one unit per acre.
-The maximum coverage limit within this zone is 60%, and there are no vegetation retention requirements.
+Residential LAMIRD 1/1, 1/2, 2/1.
+These zones recognize residential development in rural areas that was developed at a higher density prior to July 1990.
+Within the Black Lake basin, this zoning includes the Cougar Ridge (1988) and Camelot (1970) subdivisions off Delphi Road, and the Alpine Hills neighborhood (1971).
+New development in these areas is limited to infill and to a density that is consistent with existing development (one unit per acre, one unit per two acres, or two units per acre, respectively).
+The maximum impervious coverage limit within these zones is 60%, and there are no vegetation retention requirements.